- Book a 2 week holiday & get a third week completely FREE

-Canary Islands weather
+Canary Islands by month

 Below are the temperatures expected today at popular destinations in the Canary Islands.
 Select a destination to compare today's forecast with average weather conditions.